passion0714/ikr-one-blockchain-Next-frontend/README.md

 ## IKB is a NextJS web app built with

---Bootstrap and Bootstrap Icons --Fortawesome/fontawesome-free
+- Bootstrap and Bootstrap Icons
---Glightbox
+- Fortawesome/fontawesome-free
+- Glightbox
---Masonry Layout
+- Masonry Layout
---Sass Scss
+- Sass Scss
---PurgeCas
+- PurgeCas

 First, run the development server: